The Town & Surrounding Area in July

 🏠 Cabins — Reservations are a must

 All the huts are working, but weekend spots sell out weeks in advance.
-Vihren Hut, Bezbog and Banderitsa are the most sought after.
-Weekday nights are easier to find.
-Eat at the hut — the quality and atmosphere are unmatched by any mountain cuisine.
+Vihren, Bezbog and Banderitsa huts are the most popular.
+Weekday overnight stays are easier to find.
+Eat at the hut — the quality and atmosphere are unmatched.

 📷 Nature and photography